cjbarre/macroscope/journal.md

 select * from establishment_employment_situation.series order by series_title;

 Added support for the household portion of the employment situation report and the JOLT survey.

+Added Postgrest to the environment.
+Data sources are now tables inside one schema called warehouse.
+Data sources are prefixes on table names.